Whether you own the trusty old AK-47 OR The notoriously jam-prone Glock 19,

-Bore snakes are adding a much needed flexibility to more efficiently clean your firearms.
+Bore snakes are adding much-needed flexibility to more efficiently clean your firearms.

 What You Will Read Here:

 Below are the 3 best bore snakes available in the market.
-Just check them out and pick the one according to your requirement and calibers…
+Check the reviews and pick the one according to your requirement and calibers…

 You may have seen a bore snake before—either for sale at a gun shop or in the cleaning kit of a savvy shooter at your local range.

-On other end, you will find a small attached weight that lets you easily lower the snake down the barrel of your firearm so you can then pull it all the way through for an easy cleaning.
+On another end, you will find a small attached weight that lets you easily lower the snake down the barrel of your firearm so you can then pull it all the way through for easy cleaning.

 Bore snakes are designed to fit snugly, giving the bristles solid friction and contact with the inside surface of the barrel.